-As the Markell Administration, Schwarzkopf House and Blevins Senate analyze the persistent stagnation that has plagued our state, it is our hope that they are soliciting ideas to ignite what I have coined, the “Economic Powder Keg” (in deference to our DuPont history) in Delaware.
+As the newly minted legislature convenes, it is our hope that they are soliciting ideas to ignite what I have coined, the “Economic Powder Keg” (in deference to our DuPont history) in Delaware.
 I would suggest that they don’t need to look further that their own history to understand the principles of focused deregulation when it is mixed with our state’s underlying assets, emerging market demand, and the innovation in the capital markets.
 The Financial Center Development Act of 1981 holds such history and demonstrates both the wisdom and potential that we should emulate.

 I’d like to suggest that today, we can exploit these principals again, and I hope to inspire our leaders to embark upon the Intellectual Center Development Act of 2019.
 Our underlying assets, the demand in the market, and the stirring of the intellectual capital are abundant.
 The capital markets’ response will take place somewhere.
 Let’s make it Delaware.

 (Related blogs: Developing Place for Economic Development)

 Let’s begin a spirited debate about using Places and People to create Purpose and Progress.
 Let’s lay the groundwork for the Intellectual Center Development Act.
 I think we can, but let’s be practical.
 We can’t out France France.
 In other words, we don’t have an Eifel Tower, so let’s not wait to have one before we start.
 And we can’t outspend the debtor states.
 In other words, some of our neighboring states use their large checkbooks to buy jobs.
 We can’t do this and frankly, we don’t have to if we properly focus on place and people.
-Finally, we can’t abandon our need to add at least 6,000 jobs in the short term.
-Our economy needs a short-term stimulus and a long-term Places and People strategy.
+Finally, we can’t abandon our need to add other industries.
+Our economy needs a short-term plan to attract ready employers and a long-term Places and People strategy.
 It took Cambridge’s Kendall Square at least 30 years.
 So how about, instead, we leverage what we CAN do in a way that inspires the Intellectual Center Development Act.
 At its core are the basic principles: